Councillors

 - At least 18 years old

-If there are more than 11 candidates, an election will be held on the date.
-If there are no more than 11 candidates, then the election will be declared as uncontested and all candidates will automatically become councillors without an election.
+If there are more than eleven candidates, an election will be held on the date.
+If there are no more than eleven candidates, then the election will be declared as uncontested and all candidates will automatically become councillors without an election.
 It is in the interests of full democracy that there are as many candidates to ensure that an election takes place.
 Please click on the link below to find our more information and to download a nominations pack.